arjungandhi/arjungandhi.com/content/projects/code/scripts.md

 So I've had this dream for a really long time...

-Imagine a system where you could build really small apis and link them together inorder to create really complex behavior, and you could use timers to run those linked apis on a timer and ohmygoditwouldbeamazing.
+Imagine a system where you could build really small apis and link them together in order to create really complex behavior, and you could use timers to run those linked apis on a timer and ohmygoditwouldbeamazing.

 So for about a year I went down the rabbit hole of kubernetes, argo, distributed computing, and more.
 Turns out that building a Jarvis is hard... and expensive.

-After another year of sitting with my finger in my butt tyrna figure out how to do any of this I stumbled upon a video by [rwxrob](https://github.com/rwxrob), he talked about how you could use filters to transform text in vim.
+After another year of doing other things, and noodling on how to do any of this I stumbled upon a video by [rwxrob](https://github.com/rwxrob), he talked about how you could use filters to transform text in vim.
 And that was all I needed tip the boulder that sent me tumbling down the scripting rabbit hole.

 # 3 weeks later